newtheatre/website/_content/show-resources.md

 You'll need to fill in either of these forms and submit it to the relevant Season Co-ordinator by email before the deadline for your proposal to be considered.

-{% include file-download.html file="static/Spring-In-House-Proposals-Form.docx" name="In House Proposals Form" type="file-alt" color="nnt-purple"  %}
+{% include file-download.html file="Spring-In-House-Proposals-Form.docx" name="In House Proposals Form" type="word" color="nnt-purple"  %}
-{% include file-download.html file="static/Spring-Fringe-Proposals-Form.docx" name="Fringe Proposals Form" type="file-alt" color="nnt-orange"  %}
+{% include file-download.html file="Spring-Fringe-Proposals-Form.docx" name="Fringe Proposals Form" type="word" color="nnt-orange"  %}

 ### Tips and Rules
 - The Proposal Form must be used exactly (no modification to questions)